Title: Biocatalytic N-Alkylation of Amines Using Either Primary Alcohols or Carboxylic Acids via Reductive Aminase Cascades

 There is little doubt that enzymes are the most talented synthetic chemists we know.
 With eons of fine-tuning through evolution and selective pressure it is not surprising they can catalyze simple as well as mind-boggling transformations with remarkable efficiency and selectivity under mild, physiological conditions.

-In their latest publication, the lab of Nicholas Turner at the University of Manchester has seen potential in the application of biocatalysis to this arena.
-The draw inspiration from a common synthetic method known as reductive amination (Figure 1).
+In their latest publication, the lab of Nicholas Turner at the University of Manchester has applied biocatalysis to address the issues in this arena.
+They draw inspiration from a common synthetic method known as reductive amination (Figure 1).
 Under this approach, an aldehyde (1) is reacted with a primary amine (2) to form an imine intermediate (3) which then gets selectively reduced to the wanted secondary amine product (4).
 While the process bypasses the use of toxic alkylating reagents directly on a primary amine, classic reductive amination is still hindered by some of the above limitations and by the fact that the parent aldehyde (1) can be unstable and needs to be prepared in situ.

 The rationale behind the experimental design and other experimental details are a little extensive to discuss here, but I encourage you to visit the original paper to quench that curiosity.
 The take-home impact this research brings is the extension of biocatalysis into a heavily exploited chemical transformation whose use is still encumbered by toxic reagents and pressing reaction conditions.